 Still a part of the big Memphis is Saqqara, the necropolis site with several tombs and pyramids from the Old Kingdom.
 Why is Saqqara worthy of a visit from Cairo?
 Well you can visit the very first pyramid EVER build: the Pyramids of Djoser.
 Before you reach the famous step pyramid, you walk through the temple of Saqqara with its amazing facade and columns of limestone.
 It really was astonishing.

 Here you can also visit the tombs inside a smaller pyramid.
 As you can see in my pictures, you will have to duck down and almost crawl into it.
-The other tombs in Saqqara were for nobles or VIP people (so not the Royals, they had an other necropolis which I will talk about later on).
-They are very well decorated, and well preserved, with mural carvings of local sacrificing rituals.
+The other tombs in Saqqara were for nobles or VIP people (so not the Royals, they had an other necropolis which I will talk about later).
+They are very well decorated, and well-preserved, with mural carvings of local sacrificing rituals.

 After visiting some Old Kingdom sites, we went to the Coptic area of Cairo.